If you feel intimidated by someone, your fear gives them power over you — but you can humanize your “monster.”

 - Really listening to the other person’s point of view and trying to see things from their perspective

 - Developing a plan for interacting beyond the conversation

 Learning to speak up for yourself can be an uncomfortable yet absolutely life-changing process for an introvert.
 Believe me, I speak from experience.
-When you look inward, challenge the stories you’ve been telling yourself about those who intimidate you, and use your voice, you gain confidence in yourself and your abilities and reclaim your personal power.
+When you look inward, challenge the stories you’ve been telling yourself about those who intimidate you.
+When you use your voice, you gain confidence in yourself and your abilities, and ultimately, you’ll reclaim your personal power.